Line bundles on perfectoid covers: case of good reduction: The sheaf

 We have already seen in Corollary~\ref{c:bOx-for-rigid-proet} that the statement holds for $u$, it thus suffices to prove that $Rw_{\ast}\bOx_v=\bOx_{\proet}$.
 As for rigid $X$ the site $X_{\proet}$ is locally perfectoid, it suffices to consider the case of affinoid perfectoid $X$.
 By \cite[Lemma 7.18]{etale-cohomology-of-diamonds}, there is then a pro-\'etale cover $X'\to X$ by a strictly totally disconnected space, so we can further reduce to this case.
-As $\bOx_v(Y)=\bOx_v(Y^\flat)$ for any perfectoid space $Y$ over $K$, we can reduce to characteristic $p$.
+Here we crucially use that for perfectoid spaces, we are working with the pro-\'etale site introduced in \cite[Definition~8.1]{etale-cohomology-of-diamonds}.